 Value bets finder BreakingBet allows you to ignore the manual search value bets, providing a search tool.
-The search for value bets is based on the last method considered by us — the search for value bets as a source of Surebet events.
-The service, according to the user settings, looks for the outcomes that are the initiators of the surebets.
+The valuebets search is based on a statistical method.
+In accordance with user settings, the service finds for the probability for each odd and calculates the overvaluation.

 Now let's look at an example of setting up and searching for surebets using the service.
-Let's say we play at two bookmakers — Olimp and Fonbet and want to find value bets.
+Let's say we play at three bookmakers — Olimp, Fonbet, Bet365 and want to find value bets.

 Go to the filter settings:

 Basic search options:

 The preponderance indicator is a parameter that specifies the minimum number of bookmakers that should form a surebet with an outcome, so that it can be assumed that this outcome is a bet with a preponderance.
 The greater this parameter, the more offices should form a arb with the outcome and the more accurate the assumption of its "value bet".
 The optimal value is

 After settings we get a list of found value bets: